History of Nelly Korda in Timeline

 2021: Forbes 30 Under 30

-In 2021, Nelly Korda was included in the Forbes 30 under 30 list for earners under the age of 30, placed 23rd.
+In 2021, Nelly Korda was included in the Forbes 30 under 30 list for earners under the age of 30, ranked 23rd.

 2021: Pelican Women's Championship Win

 In 2021, Nelly Korda won the Pelican Women's Championship in Belleair, Florida, marking her fourth LPGA victory of the year.
-This win tied her with Ko Jin-young for the most wins in 2021 and made her the first American to win four times in an LPGA Tour season since Stacy Lewis in 2012.
+She became the first American to win four times in an LPGA Tour season since Stacy Lewis in 2012.

-In 2021, Nelly Korda won the gold medal at the Summer Olympics in Japan.
-She also represented the USA at the Solheim Cup in Toledo, Ohio.
+In 2021, Nelly Korda won the gold medal at the Summer Olympics in Japan, becoming the second woman from the U.S. to win the gold.
+Korda also represented USA at the 2021 Solheim Cup in Toledo, Ohio.

-On January 3, 2022, Nelly Korda surpassed Stacy Lewis's record for consecutive weeks as number one in the Women's World Golf Rankings for an American.
+On January 3, 2022, Nelly Korda surpassed Stacy Lewis' record for consecutive weeks as number one in the Women's World Golf Rankings for an American.

-In November 2022, Nelly Korda successfully defended her title at the Pelican Women's Championship, securing her first win of the year and briefly returning her to the top of the world ranking.
+In 2022, Nelly Korda successfully defended her title at the Pelican Women's Championship, marking her first win of the year and returning her to the top of the world ranking.

 At the 2023 Solheim Cup at Finca Cortesin in Casares, Andalusia, Nelly Korda finished with a 2–2–0 record.
 Europe and USA finished the event tied on 14 points, resulting in Europe retaining the trophy.